-Pat Badt is please to be included in the Jason McCoy Gallery Drawing Challenge IV, an on-line show during the COVID-19 pandemic.
-The Drawing Challenge is a weekly call by the gallery for artwork that responds to a specific poem, song or sentence.
+Pat Badt is please to be included in the Jason McCoy Gallery Drawing Challenge IV and X, an on-line show during the COVID-19 pandemic.
+The Drawing Challenge is an open call by the gallery for artwork that responds to a specific poem, song or sentence.

 "Those who contemplate the beauty of the earth